karim-elbawab/moodle-szr-ibmcloud/README.md

 6. Verify that kubectl commands run properly and that the Kubernetes context is set to your cluster by running the following command: `kubectl config current-context`
 7. Create a new namespace for Moodle deployment by running the following command: `kubectl create namespace moodle`
 8. Add bitnami-ibm repos to your helm repos by running the following command: `helm repo add bitnami-ibm https://charts.bitnami.com/ibm`
-9. Download the [values.yaml](./values.yaml) file in your local machine, in the solution here will keep all the default values except the size of the persistence volumes will make it 10Gi, so will update in line 216 and 341.
+9. Download [values.yaml](./values.yaml) file in your local machine, in the solution here will keep all the default values except the size of the persistence volumes will make it 10Gi, so will update in line 216 and 341.

     **Note:** Feel free to update other values in the file, you can check the full documentation from this link: https://github.com/bitnami/charts/tree/master/bitnami/moodle
 10. Start the deployment of Moodle by running the following command: `helm install moodle bitnami/moodle -f values.yaml --namespace moodle`